prakaa/phd_thesis/source/10_lit_review.md

 ##### Inertial response {#sec:lit_review-balancing_practices-inertial_response}

 As discussed in @sec:lit_review-balancing_need-frequency, synchronous machines have an *inherent* inertial response to AC frequency deviations that must be considered in the frequency control strategy of a power system.
-For a a given active power imbalance, the inertia constant of the synchronous area, $H$, determines the magnitude of the initial RoCoF following an imbalance event (see @eq:swing_area) and the speed at which the power system can be returned to the nominal frequency [@ulbigImpactLowRotational2014; @tielensRelevanceInertiaPower2016].
-As I briefly discuss in @sec:fcs-ibr-challenges, IBRs, which lack a spinning mass, can provide an inherent response that resembles the inertial response of synchronous machines.
+For a given active power imbalance, the inertia constant of the synchronous area, $H$, determines the magnitude of the initial RoCoF following an imbalance event (see @eq:swing_area) and the speed at which the power system can be returned to the nominal frequency [@ulbigImpactLowRotational2014; @tielensRelevanceInertiaPower2016].

+###### Fast frequency response

+IBRs and loads on frequency-responsive relays can provide what is typically known as *fast frequency response* (FFR).
+The most widely discussed use-case for FFR is the mitigation of high RoCoFs (i.e. response delivery within a matter of milliseconds to a few seconds) following contingency events [@millerTechnologyCapabilitiesFast2017; @australianenergymarketoperatorFastFrequencyResponse2017].
+In the electricity industry to date, the term FFR has been used rather loosely to refer to three distinct control configurations (I discuss this further in @sec-ibr-challenges):

+1. An **inherent** response delivered by IBRs that, though they lack a spinning mass, resembles the inertial response of synchronous machines (sometimes referred to as *virtual inertia*) [@linResearchRoadmapGridForming2020];
+2. A **controlled** response delivered by wind generation in which kinetic energy is extracted from a wind turbine rotor to rapidly inject active power (sometimes referred to as *synthetic inertia* or *inertia-based FFR*) [@erikssonSyntheticInertiaFast2018; @nercinverter-basedresourceperformancetaskforceFastFrequencyResponse2020];
+3. A **controlled and sustained** response delivered by IBRs & frequency-responsive loads that is more-or-less a faster version of primary frequency response ([@sec:lit_review-balancing_practices-pfr]) [@dreidyInertiaResponseFrequency2017; @fernandez-guillamonPowerSystemsHigh2019; @nercinverter-basedresourceperformancetaskforceFastFrequencyResponse2020].

-##### Primary frequency response
+##### Primary frequency response {#sec:lit_review-balancing_practices-pfr}

 The aim of primary frequency response (PFR) is to arrest a frequency deviation.
 PFR is implemented in  resource-level control systems such that each enabled resource provides a response to locally-measured frequency deviations that exceed a certain control dead-band [@wangReviewAGCImplementation2003; @elaAlternativeApproachesIncentivizing2012].
 For generators, this is achieved through *droop control*, in which a deviation from synchronous speed corresponds to a change in the active power output of a generator according to its droop characteristic ([@fig:droop], from A to B along $L_0$) .
 Droop control is implemented in the turbine governors of synchronous generators and the inverter control systems of IBRs [@fernandez-guillamonPowerSystemsHigh2019; @linResearchRoadmapGridForming2020].
 Provided there is a sufficient amount of PFR reserve to arrest the system frequency, the frequency *zenith*/*nadir* (maximum/minimum system frequency following an active power imbalance event) is determined by the size of the imbalance event, the inertia constant of the synchronous area, the droop characteristics of power system resources and the speed of PFR [@nercinverter-basedresourceperformancetaskforceFastFrequencyResponse2020].
-PFR should ideally be sustained until secondary frequency control can take over [@etoUseFrequencyResponse2010; @etoFrequencyControlRequirements2018; @undrillPrimaryFrequencyResponse2018; @undrillNotesFrequencyControl2019].
+PFR should ideally be sustained until secondary frequency control can take over (i.e. several to tens of seconds) [@etoUseFrequencyResponse2010; @etoFrequencyControlRequirements2018; @undrillPrimaryFrequencyResponse2018; @undrillNotesFrequencyControl2019].

 #### Secondary frequency control